 Further information about assumptions made in measuring fair value is included in the notes.

 3 Significant accounting policies

-The accounting policies set out below have been applied consistently to all periods presented in these financial statements.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except as explained in note 3.20, which addresses changes in accounting policies.

 3.1 Foreign currency